python-cffi/cffi/doc/source/embedding.rst

   ("frozen") inside the DLL.
 At runtime, the code is executed when the DLL is first initialized, just after Python itself is initialized.
-This newly initialized Python interpreter has got an extra "built-in" module that will be loaded magically without accessing any files, with a line like "``from my_plugin import ffi, lib``".
+This newly initialized Python interpreter has got an extra "built-in" module that can be loaded magically without accessing any files, with a line like "``from my_plugin import ffi, lib``".
 The name ``my_plugin`` comes from the first argument to ``ffi.set_source()``.
 This module represents "the caller's C world"